 Otherwise known as round or slicing tomatoes, beefsteak tomatoes are among the meatiest.
 They can grow up to 2 pounds.

-Additionally, they are large, juicy, and best eaten sliced in sandwiches or salads.
+Additionally, they are large and juicy, best eaten sliced in sandwiches or salads.

 Furthermore, there are various beefsteak tomatoes.
-You can find them in pink, yellow, or Ponderosa Red.
+You can find them in pink, yellow, or Ponderosa red.

 Purchase beefsteak seeds online.